-WELD 1090 - Gas Metal Arc Welding (4 credit hours, 5000 minutes)
+WELD 1090 - Gas Metal Arc Welding

 Provides knowledge of theory, safety practices, equipment and techniques required for successful gas metal arc welding.
 Qualification tests, all positions, are used in the evaluation of student progress toward making industrial standard welds.
 Topics include: GMAW safety and health practices; GMAW theory, machines, and set up; transfer modes; wire selection; shielded gas selection; and GMAW joints in all positions.
 A \$50 fee is associated with this course due to the increased cost of welding wire and steel.